chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Key Base Attributes of  Grokking Algorithm patterns.md

 Top K Elements is a versatile technique that is frequently applied in computer science and data analysis to identify and retrieve the K largest or smallest elements from a collection, allowing for efficient data processing and problem-solving.

+## Working with Strings:
+- For common string operations, consider using maps or tries.

+## General Optimization:
+- Hash maps are often the key to improving time complexity in various coding scenarios.
+- Hash tables and precomputed information (e.g., sorted data) are excellent for code optimization.